 He was also preceded in death by his parents-in-law, Paul and Nancy Ceccacci.

 The funeral will be Friday at 11 a.m. at Temple Hesed, 1 Knox Road, Scranton, with services by Rabbi Daniel Swartz and Cantor Vladimir Aronzon.
 The family will be greeting attendees from 9:30 a.m. until the time of service.
 Interment to follow in Temple Hesed Cemetery, Dunmore.

 Family and friends will be received during shiva at the Glen Oak Country Club, 250 Oakford Road, Clarks Summit, on Sunday from 1-4 p.m. and Monday from 6-8 p.m.

 Memorial contributions may be made to the Cholangiocarcinoma Foundation, at www.cholangiocarcinoma.org/donate; Allied Services Hospice Center, 511 Morgan Hwy., Scranton, PA 18508; the Jewish Federation of Northeastern Pennsylvania, 601 Jefferson Ave., Scranton, PA 18510; or to the donor’s favorite charity.

-To plant a tree in memory of Richard D. Levy, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Richard D. Levy, please visit our floral store.

 Donor’s Favorite Charity